CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/VXLAN-Active-Active-Mode.md

 ### Host Configuration

 In this example, the servers are running Ubuntu 14.04.
-A layer2 bond must be mapped from server01 and server03 to the respective switch.
+A layer 2 bond links from server01 and server03 to the respective switch.
 In Ubuntu, you use subinterfaces.

 {{< tabs "TabID492 ">}}
 {{< tab "server01 ">}}